bhavana1251-arch/global-superstore-sales-analysis/README.md

 - Which product lines have the highest profit vs volume?
 - What seasonal or trend patterns emerge across markets?

-> 💡 *Analyst mindset:*
+> 💡 Business Analyst mindset:
-> This project demonstrates how retail datasets can be turned into actionable insights to drive strategy, not just descriptive metrics.
+This project demonstrates how operational and sales data can reveal growth opportunities, guide inventory decisions, and translate patterns into profitable strategies.

 ---